 What Should You Include on Your Podcast Application Form?

-Then, encourage the applicant to share the topic that they are wanting to discuss along with 3 key takeaways that a podcast listener can walk away with.
+Then, encourage the applicant to share the topic that they want to discuss along with 3 key takeaways that a podcast listener can walk away with.

 This helps you understand exactly what they want to talk about.
 I’ve seen far too many pitches where they might say, “ I can talk about anything in business!”
 This helps you narrow this down and gather a real topic you can discuss.